quitedensepoint/gazette/readme.md

 This will check the *wwiionline* and *community* databases and determine the current state of the game.
 It will update the gazette based on these values.
 It will additionally set all countries to inactive when a campaign ends, reactivate the initial countries (see the *is_active_initially* field) and activate additional countries as sorties appear for those countries in the main game DB.

-### Casualties calculation script
+### Casualties Calculation
-Run a cron job at the start of every hour to call the following script.
-This will populate the casualties data for the Gazette top page
+Run a CRON job at the start of every hour to call the following script.
+This will populate the casualties data for the Gazette front page.

 > *php commands/casualties.php*